coalescecreate/remooz/README.md

 ### Changelog ###

+**Version 2.0.0**
+Moved to new repository.
+[Old repo can be found here.](https://github.com/youngskilled/js-remooz) Made NPM compatible.

 **Version 1.9.0**
 zoomImg now takes a keyword for when the zoom function should just take the image that is currently being targeted.
 Useful if all images are visible.
 Also fixed is a bug for top when scroll enabled.
 Css is now set to `top: 0`.